apache/spark/mllib/src/main/scala/org/apache/spark/mllib/tree/README.md

 This package contains the default implementation of the decision tree algorithm.

 The decision tree algorithm supports:
++ Binary classification
++ Regression
-+ information loss calculation with entropy and gini for classification and variance for regression
++ Information loss calculation with entropy and gini for classification and variance for regression
++ Both continuous and categorical features

+# Tree improvements
-+ node model pruning
++ Node model pruning
-+ printing to dot files
++ Printing to dot files
-+ unit tests

-#Performance testing

-#Future Extensions
+# Future Ensemble Extensions

 + Random forests
 + Boosting